 Add dates mixture and mix until everything comes together and forms a dough-like mixture.

-Transfer the mixture into a lined baking pan.
+Transfer the mixture to a baking pan lined with parchment paper.

 Spread it evenly and press firmly with the hand or back of a bowl.